jesse319429/WPSettings/README.md

 Version history
 ------------

+* 1.6.11
+ * Bugfix.
+Had two places with short php open tags (just <? without "php") as well as missing the "echo".
 * 1.6.10
  * Added $description as 8th parameter in $field = $section->addField().
 Will output a <p class="description"> tag below the field HTML.
 (Can, like Headline, Type, InputName, CurrentValue, HelpText and Placeholder be set using  $field->Description = "Foo Bar" because of the magic __set() funciton).
  * Updated the magic __set() function to always call setX() functions, if they exists, before just setting the value.